SherBabi/ml_2017/README.md

-# ml_2017
+# Machine Learning and Data Mining course assignments and tutorials.
-Machine learning programming assignments of University Koblenz-Landau winter semester 2016/17
+Pyhon programming assignments and tutorials that were used in Machine Learning and Data Mining course in University Koblenz-Landau.